scaleoutsystems/fedn/docs/projects.rst

 | └── Dockerfile / docker-compose.yaml
 |

 The "client" folder is referred to as the *compute package*.
+The file fedn.yaml is the FEDn Project File.
+It informs the FEDn Client of the code entry points to execute when computing model updates (local training) and validating models (optionally) .
-When deploying the project to FEDn, this folder will be compressed as a .tgz bundle and uploaded to the FEDn controller.
+When deploying the project to FEDn, the client folder will be compressed as a .tgz bundle and uploaded to the FEDn controller.
+FEDn can then manage the distribution of the compute package to each client/data provider when they connect.
-FEDn will automatically distribute this bundle to each connected client/data provider.
-Upon recipt of the bundle, the client will unpack it and stage it locally, then initialize a Dispatcher ready to execute code for computing model updates (local training) and (optionally) validating models.
-The Dispatcher will look to the FEDn Project File 'fedn.yaml' for entrypoints to execute.
+Upon recipt of the bundle, the client will unpack it and stage it locally.

 .. image:: img/ComputePackageOverview.png
    :alt: Compute package overview